 What to work on.

-There are many grey areas but at Communicators Declare, we draw the line at promoting fossil fuels or treating high greenhouse gas pollution as ‘business as usual’.
+There are many grey areas but at Comms Declare, we draw the line at promoting fossil fuels or treating high greenhouse gas pollution as ‘business as usual’.
 On the other hand, we celebrate positive climate action by companies truly committed to change.

 - Providing false equivalence of the views of climate deniers compared with climate scientists